petergchang/petergchang/README.md

 -->
 I am [Peter Chang](https://petergchang.github.io).
 I currently work as a researcher for [CAAI](https://www.chicagobooth.edu/research/center-for-applied-artificial-intelligence/about) at the [Booth School of Business](https://www.chicagobooth.edu/).

 During the summer of 2022, I worked with [Kevin P. Murphy](https://github.com/murphyk) and [Scott Linderman](https://github.com/slinderman) as a contributor to Google Summer of Code 2022.
+I am the core developer for [dynamax](https://github.com/probml/dynamax), a state-space models library in JAX.